How to clean every part of your boat

 Experts say that the trick is to work “smarter, not harder” when it comes to boat care.
 Be sure to choose cleaning brushes that are sturdy enough to scrub away dirt, grime, and salt, yet soft enough to prevent damaging the finish.
 Brushes with long handles are better for you in the long run because it keeps your bending down to a minimum and, by extension, lowers your risk of developing back pain.
 If you would rather not deal with too much scrubbing, a pressure washer can be used but is not required.

 Since a boat attracts many types of messes on a wide variety of surfaces, make sure you have the right product for parts of the boat you’re cleaning.
+Don’t forget check your boat again when it comes out of winterization as you may find spots that need cleaning before you set it the water again.

 Fiberglass and Stainless Steel Parts